kamamenszu/winston_logger/README.md

 * **Scenario:** User with <role> should be able to complete SF and have access to created complaint || **Line:** `14`

 ### Task-dashboard
+These tests describe how administrator assigns case to SPTA.
+They check if assigned case is visible to SPTA, and tests check if administrator and SPTA see the approporiate column headers.
 Path to execute tests from this file:
 ```
 --specs=e2e/features/task-dashboard/1-task-dashboard.feature:<Line>